Epineph/zfsArch/README.md

 important than being able to memorise how to install arch without a script, even if this is the first arch installation.

+If you have a solid grasp on linux and most relevant concepts, then you already know a lot about arch, as well as debian, fedora and redhat.
+Even if you are an ubuntu user, you have probably wondered why you keep ending up on the arch linux wiki, and why the information works and is relevant to your problem.
+When one linux distribution forces you to install it with no desktop environment, letting you have access to a very underwhelming script and rather let you configure every small detail, given that linux distributions are mostly the same presented in different packages, then you shouldn't be surprised that the people who have to do so many manual configurations and pay attention to so many small details also write the most detailed wiki, which probably will be the best source no matter which distribution you are using.

+# Feel comfortable relying on your own problem-solving abilities most of the time

-This is important, because if you choose to use zfs for a long-term installation, you need to consider that it isn't officially supported by arch, and there are no guides on each problem you may face and therefore be comfortable when you find that stackoverflow rarely has a relevant answer to you, and maybe sometimes get lucky finding an extremely user-unfriendly guide written by a russian hacker in one of the mosto bscure corners of the internet.
+This is important, because if you choose to use zfs for a long-term installation, you need to consider that it isn't officially supported by arch or any other linux distribution, and don't expect guides on each problem you may face and therefore be comfortable when you find that stackoverflow rarely has a relevant answer to you, and maybe sometimes get lucky finding an extremely user-unfriendly guide written by a russian hacker in one of the mosto obscure corners of the internet.
 If you comfortable potentially relying most of the time doing the problem-solving yourself, then this should be a fine choice.